refinedev/refine/documentation/docs/core/tutorial.md

 ## Introduction

-This tutorial will go through process of building a simple _admin panel_ for a _CMS-like_ application.
+This tutorial will go through process of building a simple _admin panel_ for a _CMS-like_ application with headless.

 Step by step, you're going to learn how to consume a _REST API_ and add basic CRUD functionality to your panel leveraging the unique capabilities of **refine**.